backstitch/backstitch.github.io/_posts/2015-05-17-organization.md

 <div class="full zoomable"><img src="/images/organizations/custom_sources/text_post.png"></div>

+#### email

+Send an email to the email address assigned to your custom source.
+The email will be available in your custom source exactly as it appears in your inbox.
+Links that are crawled if *crawl all links in email* is checked will be brought into your custom source as articles.

 <div class="note">
-  Note: Custom sources is only available to backstitch for Business and Enterprise plans <a href="http://backstit.ch/pricing" target="_blank">more info</a>
+  Note: Custom sources are only available to backstitch for Business and Enterprise plans <a href="http://backstit.ch/pricing" target="_blank">more info</a>
 </div>

 --